Jekyllz/ESP32-third-eye/README.md

 https://www.youtube.com/shorts/7sj0YZZGYZA

+Case for the ESP32 Digital Keychain! by Jake Cope | Download STL model | Printables.com https://share.google/iLub79oQowGHvac2F

-Reach out to me! > https://www.reddit.com/user/Jekyllz/
+Reach out for any questions! > https://www.reddit.com/user/Jekyllz/

 This was programmed using Platform IO but you can create easily in Arduino IDE using the board device settings below and copy pasta main.cpp into it!